erikng/blog.eriknicolasgomez.com/_posts/2019-10-30-CMDM Part 2 managing workspace one profiles with chef using the new v1910 hubcli agent.md

 The `hubcli` binary utilizes the MDM certificate installed onto the device (at time of enrollment) to communicate to enhanced Workspace One APIs.
 This ensures the device can **only obtain and send commands on behalf of itself** and no other devices enrolled into your console.

 ### Getting information from hubcli
-The Workspace One agent installs a symlink to `/usr/local/bin/hubcli` which currently points to `/Applications/Workspace ONE Intelligent Hub.app/Contents/Resources/IntelligentHubAgent.app/Contents/Resources/cli/hubcli`.
+The Workspace One Intelligent Hub postinstall creates a symlink to `/usr/local/bin/hubcli` which currently points to `/Applications/Workspace ONE Intelligent Hub.app/Contents/Resources/IntelligentHubAgent.app/Contents/Resources/cli/hubcli`.

 ```
 hubcli